The VoicePrivacy 2020 Challenge: Results and findings: Anonymization systems

 \subsection{Baseline systems}

-Two different anonymization systems were provided as challenge baselines\footnote{ \url{https://github.com/Voice-Privacy-Challenge/Voice-Privacy-Challenge-2020}}.
+Two different anonymization systems were provided as challenge baselines\footnote{ \url{https://github.com/Voice-Privacy-Challenge/Voice-Privacy-Challenge-2020}} to help the participants tackle this relatively new task and explore a wide range of solutions.
+The first baseline offers more flexibility in the choice of the pseudo-speaker and provides state-of-the-art objective privacy and utility, but it requires significant development efforts and big computational resources.
+In contrast, the second baseline is simpler and provides good subjective speech naturalness and intelligibility, but it results in weaker privacy preservation.

 The \emph{primary} baseline, denoted \textbf{B1}, is shown in Figure~\ref{fig:baseline1}.
-It is inspired from \cite{fang2019speaker} and performs anonymization using x-vectors and neural waveform models.
-It comprises three steps: (1)~x-vector~\cite{snyder2018x}, pitch~(F0) and bottleneck~(BN) feature extraction; (2)~x-vector anonymization; (3)~speech synthesis~(SS) using anonymized x-vectors and original F0 and BN features.
-Step~(1) encodes spoken content using 256-dimensional BN features extracted using a TDNN-F ASR AM trained with \textit{LibriSpeech train-clean-100} and \textit{train-other-500} datasets.
-Speaker encodings are 512-dimensional x-vectors extracted using a TDNN trained with the \textit{VoxCeleb-1,2} dataset.
+It is inspired from \citet{fang2019speaker} and performs anonymization using x-vectors \cite{snyder2018x} and neural speech synthesis.
+It comprises three steps: (1)~x-vector, pitch~(F0) and bottleneck~(BN) feature extraction; (2)~x-vector anonymization; (3)~speech synthesis~(SS) using the anonymized x-vector and the original F0 and BN features.
+Step~(1) encodes the spoken content by 256-dimensional BN features extracted using a TDNN-F ASR AM trained on the \textit{LibriSpeech train-clean-100} and \textit{train-other-500} datasets and speaker information by a 512-dimensional x-vector extracted using a TDNN trained on the \textit{VoxCeleb-1,2} dataset.
 Both extractors are implemented with the Kaldi toolkit.
-Step~(2) computes an anonymized x-vector for every source x-vector.
-It is generated by averaging a set of $N^*$ x-vectors selected at random from a larger set of $N$ x-vectors, itself composed of the $N$ farthest x-vectors, according to PLDA distances, generated from the \textit{LibriTTS train-other-500} dataset\footnote{In the baseline, we use $N=200$ and $N^*=100$.}.
-Step~(3) uses a SS AM to generate Mel-filterbank features from the anonymized x-vector and F0+BN features, and a neural source-filter (NSF) waveform model~\cite{wang2019neural} to synthesize a speech signal from the anonymized x-vector, F0, and Mel-filterbank features.
-The SS AM and NSF models are both trained with the \textit{LibriTTS train-clean-100} dataset.
-Full details are available in~\cite{tomashenkovoiceprivacy,srivastava2020baseline}.
+Step~(2) computes an anonymized x-vector for every original x-vector.
+It is generated by averaging a set of $N^*$ x-vectors selected at random from a larger set of $N$ x-vectors, itself composed of the $N$ farthest x-vectors in the \textit{LibriTTS train-other-500} dataset, according to PLDA distance.\footnote{In the baseline, we use $N=200$ and $N^*=100$.} Step~(3) uses a SS AM to generate Mel-filterbank features from the anonymized x-vector and the original F0 and BN features, and a neural source-filter (NSF) waveform model \cite{wang2019neural} to synthesize a speech signal from the anonymized x-vector and the F0 and Mel-filterbank features.
+The SS AM and NSF models are both trained on the \textit{LibriTTS train-clean-100} dataset.
+With respect to the work by \citet{fang2019speaker}, the differences in baseline B1 include using PLDA distance instead of cosine distance and using a different x-vector selection strategy.
+Also, the model architectures for each step and the training datasets differ.
+Full details are provided by \citet{tomashenkovoiceprivacy}. \citet{srivastava2020baseline} evaluate these design choices against other possible choices.